 Defamation can occure when someone makes a false statement about you, and your reputation suffers harm as a result.
 In this article, we’ll discuss how to calculate your damages in a defamation case—in other words, how to figure out how much your case might be worth.
 (Get the basics on lawsuits over defamation of character.)

+In legalese, "damages" is another word for the harmed person's losses resulting from the at-fault party's actions.
 Generally, there are three types of damages in a defamation case: (1) actual damages, (2) assumed damages, and (3) punitive damages.
 Let's take a closer look at all three.

 So, the first step in calculating damages is to project the plaintiff’s revenue based upon his or her life expectancy and retirement age.
-To do so, the expert must first calculate the plaintiff’s historical earnings.
-Then, the expert will calculate the future revenue and earnings based upon plaintiff’s damaged reputation, and compare that data to the revenues and earnings projections as if no damage had been done.
+To do so, the expert must first analyze the plaintiff’s historical earnings.
+Then, the expert will calculate the future revenue and earnings based upon the plaintiff’s damaged reputation, and compare that data to the revenues and earnings projections as if no damage had been done.

 Damages may be mitigated, or reduced, by the defendant.
 For example, some states allow a defendant to mitigate damages by publishing a retraction.
-However, in order to take advantage of this doctrine, courts usually require that the defendant inform the plaintiff in writing of the defendant’s intent to publish the retraction prior to the deadline for filing Defendant’s Answer to the defamation lawsuit.
+However, in order to take advantage of this doctrine, courts usually require that the defendant inform the plaintiff in writing of the intent to publish the retraction prior to the deadline for filing the Defendant’s Answer to the lawsuit.